 The Ascend consortium is made up of four of the UK Foreign, Commonwealth and Development Office’s (FCDO) established partners, including: Sightsavers, Mott MacDonald, the SCI Foundation and the Liverpool School of Tropical Medicine.
 Each partner is responsible for NTD programming in collaboration with national governments.
 Ascend will build on this by working with partners and small/medium enterprises to fight the diseases and eliminate them wherever possible.

 Every person has a part to play in eliminating these diseases.
 Together we can enhance the health, quality of life and future wellbeing of people affected by these painful, poverty-trapping conditions.

-Sightsavers is working with partners and ministries of health in 13 countries:
+Sightsavers and partners are supporting ministries of health in 13 countries: